 Heike Dempster is an art writer, arts administrator, curator and artist collaborator.
 After graduation from London Metropolitan University in London, UK and the University of the West Indies in Kingston, Jamaica, Dempster lived and worked as a writer, TV and radio host, and producer in Jamaica and the Bahamas.
-In 2012, she relocated to Miami where she works in interdisciplinary arts administration, arts writer and consultant.
+In 2012, she relocated to Miami, FL where she works in interdisciplinary arts administration and has made a name as an art writer, consultant, and a respected member of the arts community.
 She also works in international artist management with Amir Shariat with artists like Alexandre Diop, Basil Kincaid and Kennedy Yanko.
-In her writing, Dempster focuses on Africa, the Caribbean and the Diaspora.
+In her writing, Dempster focuses on Africa, the Caribbeau and the Diaspora.
 Her articles and essays have been published, amongst others, in Aesthetica, ArtDistricts, Art Pulse, Rooms-Art Uncovered and Whitewall Magazine, as well as numerous exhibition catalogues.
-Dempster's focus is to work with artists in a collaborative practice to curate talk series, exhibitions, and installations.
+Dempster's focus is to work with artists in a truly collaborative practice to curate talk series, exhibitions, and installations.